 • Integrated: An endpin jack is pre-wired for internal mounting in a 12 mm / 15/32" hole.
 A cable is supplied having a 90° (right-angle) 1/4" TRS Male connector on one end for connecting to the guitar and an XLR connector on the other.

-For the External model with the attached cable, I have installed this pickup and plugged it into a PA in less than 60 seconds.
+Using the External model with the attached cable, I have installed this pickup in the soundhole and plugged it into a PA in less than 60 seconds.
+It just doesn't get any easier than that!

 You can read more about the Swan NT pickup on their website » NV Tone